NYPL/engineering-general/on-off-board/onboarding.md

 ## Welcome & First Day

-We hope that you'll have a good first at NYPL Digital!
+We hope that you'll have a good first day at NYPL Digital!
 Generally 4 things should happen your first day:

 1. You'll meet your team and have a lunch or other meet-and-greet
 2. You'll get your laptop and have some time to set it up